SatelliteShorelines/CoastSeg/README.md

 3. Activate coastseg development environment
    <br> `conda activate coastseg`
-4. Install Geopandas and Jupyter in this environment
+4. Install Geopandas and jupyterlab in this environment

-- Make sure to install jupyter and geopandas from the channel `conda-forge` otherwise there might be compatibility issues
+- Make sure to install jupyterlab and geopandas from the channel `conda-forge` otherwise there might be compatibility issues
-  <br>`conda install -c conda-forge jupyter geopandas -y`
+  <br>`conda install -c conda-forge jupyterlab geopandas -y`

 5. Pip install coastseg's dependencies from the local version of coastseg on your computer
    > `pip install -e . -v`